 Examples

 I left for dessert the most interesting part of this article, examples of the general types of failures.
-Let’s take a look on them.
+Let’s take a look at them.

-Yesterday (Thursday, 22th July), a lot of major websites went down because of the DNS (Domain Name System).
+Yesterday (Thursday, 22nd July), a lot of major websites went down because of the DNS (Domain Name System).
 It meant that visitors couldn’t process the request and they couldn’t access the website.
-Once I’ve wanted to visit the British Airlines website, the error has appeared.
-I didn’t know yet about the websites global outage, so I opened the DevTools network and refreshed the website.
+Once I’ve wanted to visit the British Airways website, the error has appeared.
+I didn’t yet know about the website’s global outage, so I opened the DevTools network and refreshed the website.
 The 503 error has arrived.
-The issue has been fixed at about 5:50 pm, but people couldn’t reach the websites for a while.
-The websites affected by an emerging issue with the Edge DNS service Akamai Technologies are presented below.
-British Airways, Airbnb, Delta Air Lines, UPS, HSBC Bank, and much more.
+The issue was fixed at about 5:50 pm, but people couldn’t reach the websites for a while.
+The websites affected by an emerging issue with the Edge DNS service from Akamai Technologies are presented below.
+British Airways, Airbnb, Delta, UPS, HSBC Bank, and much more.
 You can read more about the issues here and here.

-A few years ago the UK government made available the results of 1901 on the internet.
+A few years ago, the UK government made available the results of 1901 on the internet.
 That was a great opportunity to gather knowledge about the family history.
-On the first day of release, people opened the application which was quite slow but worked as expected.
-However, after the next 24 hours, the apologetic message saying that the site was unavailable has appeared.
-I found this example from the book “The Art of Application Performance Testing”.
+On the first day of release, people opened the application, which was quite slow but worked as expected.
+However, after the next 24 hours, an apologetic message saying that the site was unavailable appeared.
+I found this example in the book “The Art of Application Performance Testing”.

-That’s why is that important to make sure that we tested and maintained the application performance properly.
+That’s why it is that important to make sure that we test and maintain the application’s performance properly.

 Summary

-In this post we could see what is Performance Testing, and what it includes.
-We could get the knowledge about the aspects of Load Generation, and principles of Performance Testing.
-At the end we got the information about the performance efficiency failures and their causes with real-life examples.
+In this post, we could see what Performance Testing is and what it includes.
+We could get the knowledge about the aspects of Load Generation and the principles of Performance Testing.
+At the end, we got the information about the performance efficiency failures and their causes with real-life examples.

 I hope you’ve enjoyed the article and found some interesting information.